hcss-utils/top2vec/README.rst

     ├── Makefile           <- Makefile with commands like `make clean` ├── README.md          <- The top-level README for developers using this project.
     ├── data
-    │   ├── interim        <- Intermediate data that has been transformed.
     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │